srevinsaju/guiscrcpy/docs/INSTALL.md

 ## Snap Store [![guiscrcpy](https://snapcraft.io//guiscrcpy/badge.svg)](https://snapcraft.io/guiscrcpy) [![guiscrcpy](https://snapcraft.io//guiscrcpy/trending.svg?name=0)](https://snapcraft.io/guiscrcpy)

-The guiscrcpy [snap](https://snapcraft.io) is a recent implementation of making `guiscrcpy` widely accessible for Ubuntu and its derivatives, and other operating systems with `snap` preinstalled.
+The guiscrcpy [snap](https://snapcraft.io) is a recent implementation of making `guiscrcpy` widely accessible for Ubuntu and its derivatives, and other operating systems with `snap` pre-installed.
 This increases the security, if you are concerned about them, and while using `guiscrcpy` because, “snap is confined”.

 What makes a snap better than the `PyPI` package is:

 * security
-* `guiscrcpy` works out of the box, meaning,`scrcpy` and `adb` are preinstalled on the `guiscrcpy` snap.
+* `guiscrcpy` works out of the box, meaning,`scrcpy` and `adb` are pre-installed on the `guiscrcpy` snap.
 Thanks to [@sisco311](https://github.com/sisco311/scrcpy-snap)

-`guiscrcpy` snap is supported for all `AMD64` aka `x86_64` devices which support the [`snappy daemon`](https://snapcraft.io/docs/installing-snapd).
-MacOS is an exception from the list.
+`guiscrcpy` snap is supported for all `AMD64` aka `x86_64` devices which support the [`snappy daemon`](https://snapcraft.io/docs/installing-snapd). macOS is an exception from the list.
 Use `brew` to install `snapd`

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/guiscrcpy)